St Augustine's Conduit House

 In this special Heritage Open Days event, one of our knowledgeable volunteers will reveal how this medieval water system worked, why it was so vital, and what it tells us about the sophistication of monastic infrastructure.

-Especially for Heritage Open Days: Drop in between 11am and 1pm for an engaging on-site talk—no booking required.
-Whether you're a history lover or simply curious about Canterbury’s past, this event offers a unique glimpse into the ingenuity of medieval life.
+Drop in between 11 am and 1 pm for an engaging on-site short talk—no booking required.
+Whether you're a history lover or simply curious about Canterbury’s past, this event offers a unique glimpse into the ingenuity of medieval architecture.

 Kings Park, Canterbury, Kent, Kent, CT1 1QH

-The site is just off King's Park, a five to ten-minute walk from St Augustine's Abbey.
-Enquire at the abbey for directions.
+The site is located just off King’s Park, around a five to ten-minute walk from St Augustine’s Abbey.
+Visitors can enquire at the abbey for directions.